Outertrojan/Strategies-Analyses/README.md

-# Strategies-Analysis
+# Strategies-Analyses
-Repository which I'll be updating with various statistical analysis of markets/financial products with quantitative strategies
+Repository which I'll be updating with various statistical analyses of markets/financial products with quantitative strategies